Style Transfer by Rigid Alignment in Neural Net Feature Space

-There exist many variations of alignment, or registration, for images and point clouds, the more general of which involve nonrigid alignment (e.g.\ \citealp{Myronen_07a}).
-In this work we use rigid alignment via a Procrustes transformation \citep{BorgGroenen97a} because of its simplicity and the existence of a closed-form solution that can be computed efficiently.
-The Procrustes transformation involves shifting, scaling and finally rotation of the points that to be moved (styled features) with respect to the target points (content features after moment matching).
+One simple way of alignment that prevents distortion is rigid alignment~\citep{ BorgGroenen97a} and (scaling).
+This involves shifting, scaling and finally rotation of the points that to be moved (styled features) with respect to the target points (content features after moment matching).
 For this we consider both features as point clouds of size $C$ with each point is in $ \bbR^{HW}$ space, i.e. $\z_c, \z_s \in \bbR ^{ C \times HW}$.
 Now, we apply rigid transformation in following steps: \begin{itemize} \item \textbf{Step-I: Shifting.} First, we need to shift both point clouds $\z_c$ and $\z_s$ to a common point in $\bbR^{HW}$ space.
 We center these point clouds to the origin as follows: